* Shell warns of delays to $25 bln buyback programme

-LONDON, Nov 1 (Reuters) - Analysts on Friday slammed Royal Dutch Shell's warning of possible delays to its $25 billion share buyback as an unnecessary step that undermines the energy giant's management.
+LONDON, Nov 1 (Reuters) - Royal Dutch Shell faced a torrent of criticism from analysts on Friday for warning of possible delays to its $25 billion share buyback programme, with some saying the move had undermined the credibility of the oil giant's management.

 Shell, the world's second-largest listed oil and gas company, saw its shares close more than 4% lower on Thursday, wiping out $10 billion of its market value.
 It had earlier reported stronger-than-expected third-quarter profits which were, however, overshadowed by Chief Executive Ben van Beurden's warning about shareholder returns.